Funsholag/final_project/project_finale/README.md

+Ile Iye

 This is an app intended for those interested in purchasing or selling property.
 The world of real estate and insurance can be complex, so my intention is to find a way to simplify this for others.

 This app provides the estimated valuation of property

+Features:

 -User Log In/Sign Up/Sign Out

 -Edit account(change Username, Email, and Password)

 -Search function

+See it deployed at https://ileiye.herokuapp.com/

 Technologies used: